Logistics and Supply Chain Management MSc

 UK/EU Students enquiries

 International Students enquiries

 Our Masters in Logistics and Supply Chain Management covers every stage of the supply chain, from raw material supply to resource recovery, as well as the many modes of transport.
 Developments in the last two decades have seen huge investments into technologies necessary to deliver reduced operating costs, shorter lead times and better value for customers.
-You will investigate and evaluate the range of current approaches and how this could change through the use of theoretical and industry sources.
+On the supply chain and logistics management course, you will investigate and evaluate the range of current approaches and how this could change through the use of theoretical and industry sources.

 Apply for Non-Placement route